dsg-jam/chrononauts-quest/concept/questions.md

 # Questions

 This document is for tracking questions that might be raised by players.
+Ideally, all of them should be answered over the course of the game.

 ## How do the players travel through time?